Debanjalee1210/Computer-Architecture-GSelect-Branch-Predictor/README.md

 # Computer Architecture GSelect Branch Predictor
- GSelect Branch Predictor in Gem5 in the gem5 simulator.
-A branch predictor (BP) can be implemented by defining relevant mechanisms through following functions: lookup, update, uncondBranch, btbUpdate, and squash\\n
+ GSelect Branch Predictor in Gem5\
+In the gem5 simulator a branch predictor (BP) can be implemented by defining relevant mechanisms through following functions: lookup, update, uncondBranch, btbUpdate, and squash

 1. lookup: This function looks up a given branch address to index appropriate registers or counters and determines if the branch needs to be taken or not taken.
 If global history is